All orders of $75+ Receive a Full-Size Bottle of Wander (Build Your Cart to $75+ Then add Wander, She'll be free)!

 Believe it or not, stress can affect your skin’s barrier function, which shields your body from environmental stressors and irritants.
 Your skin barrier also prevents trans-epidermal water loss (TEWL).

 Strengthen your microbiome to support your skin barrier by feeding your skin probiotic-rich products like Phyto Tonic and Glow-getter for a simple morning routine.
 And apply a thin layer of Clean Slate as an overnight mask to lock in moisture and reduce TEWL.

 While skincare products can provide short term fixes to some of these skin concerns in a pinch, the best solution is to reduce the stress altogether!

 There’s no right or wrong way to de-stress and carve out some Me Time.
-But if you’re not sure where to start, I’ve got you covered with this list of Me Time ideas or this guide to boosting your mood in 20 seconds!
+But if you’re not sure where to start, I’ve got you covered with 10 more Secrets to get Glowing Clear Skin here.

 Sometimes stress is inevitable, but learning some ways to manage it can have a HUGE impact on your mental and physical health, and your skin!
 Glow on, mama!